Why should I adopt a Sphynx kitten from you?

 What is HCM and why is scanning for it important?

 Hypertrophic Cardiomyopathy (HCM) is a form of heart muscle disease where the muscular walls of the ventricles become abnormally thickened.
 The disease is showing itself to be genetic, and there lies the importance of annual scanning of breeding cats.
 Although it is possible a cat can develop HCM later on in life even if it has been previously scanning negative, it is still the best tool we have to try to eliminate this disease in Sphynx.
 HCM can sometimes progress very slowly and initial symptoms can be subtle and at times nonexistant.
 HCM can affect any cat and any breed (as well as domestics) and Scantily Clad Sphynx Cattery advices all potential buyers to educate themselves on HCM and routinely scan their cats every year and share that information with the HCM databases.
-For more information please visit my Links page.
+For more information please do not hesitate to email me any questions you may have.

 Do you routinely scan for HCM?

 Yes I do.
 I scan every 6 months with a board certified Cardiologist, and can email or fax said scans on request.
 Please do not be shy to ask for these scans as proof from any breeder.
-It is very important to buy a kitten from a reputable Breeder that is actively trying to improve the Sphynx health by routinely scanning prior to any breeding plans, and who alters ANY breeding Sphynx if they exhibit any heart anomaly in the scans.
+It is very important to buy a kitten from a reputable Breeder that is actively trying to improve the Sphynx health by routinely scanning prior to any breeding plans, and who alters ANY breeding Sphynx if they exhibit any heart anomalies which may be indicative of future HCM diagnosis.